davidthewatson/uform/README.md

 ## Further Exploration

 More advanced queries are left as an exercise for the reader.
-Suffice it so say that the full-power of PostgreSQL is available and that query results on attributes are extremely fast provided that you create GIN indexes.
+Suffice it so say that the full power of PostgreSQL is available and that query results on attributes are extremely fast provided that you create GIN indexes.

-It's pretty trivial to create REST interfaces for these models using [PostgREST](http://postgrest.com/).
+It's trivial to create REST interfaces for these models using [PostgREST](http://postgrest.com/).
 PostgREST even enables querying the JSONB attributes through HTTP query parameters.